JonathanErasmus1992/TSOnline/README.md

 Open up your phpMyAdmin and create a database with no tables called toystore.

+Or if the DB toystore already exists delete/drop all tables in it.

 After that step open up application.properties on TSBackend:
 	Change the DB URL to match your localhost for wamp/xamp.